 Support for Teachers and How to Get Involved

 One of the unique features of Earth Observation Day is that AmericaView scientists, all of whom are experts in remote sensing and related geospatial technologies, are available to support teachers in their respective states.
 'Support' can come in various ways, either by answering questions about the lessons and activites, or by pointing teachers toward other resources, or by offering to talk with students in the classroom.
 AmericaView scientists are committed to helping their state's K-12 teachers as they expand their horizons and begin to integrate remote sensing as a fun, informative, and engaging teaching tool in their classrooms.

-For infomation about K-12 use of Landsat images on Earth Observation Day, April 10th, 2013, contact Rick Landenberger, AmericaView Executive Director.
+For infomation about K-12 use of Landsat images on Earth Observation Day, April 8, 2015, contact Tom Mueller by email or call him at 724-938-4255.
 A 2013 'white paper' explaining Earth Observation Day in more detail is available here.

 AmericaView Remote Sensing Scientists have Developed a Set of K-12 Remote Sensing Land Cover Lessons to Support Earth Observation Day

-This lesson was also developed by Pia van Benthem.
-Pia would be glad to support any teachers who use these lessons.
-For questions, please feel free to contact Pia by email or call her at 530-752-0857.
+Pia would be glad to support teachers utilizing these lesson plans.
+For questions, please feel free to contact Pia van Benthem by email or phone at 530-752-0857.